gitpeterwind/rv4_32_beta/README.md

  > make

-If you do not have them already, you can download the (old) input data with:
+If you do not have them already, you can download the (old version) input data with:

  > ./catalog.py --input